mananatal/ViewTube/readme.md

 ## Feedback and Contact:
 I welcome any feedback or suggestions for improving this project.
 If you have questions, ideas, or just want to connect, feel free to reach out to me via email at [mananatal25@gmail.com](mailto:mananatal25@gmail.com) or through my [GitHub profile](https://github.com/mananatal).

-Thank you for your interest in Videotube!
+Thank you for your interest in ViewTube!